 Operand Isolation Circuits with Reduced Overhead for Low Power Data-Path Design:

 Dynamic power dissipation due to redundant switching is an important metric in datapath design.
-Operand isolation attempts to reduce switching by clamping or latching the output of a first level of combinational circuits.
-In this research a novel method using power supply switching is proposed.
+Operand isolation attempts to reduce switching by clamping or latching the output of the first level of combinational circuits.
+In this research, a novel method using power supply switching is proposed.

-Publication: L. Siddhu, A. Mishra and V. Singh, "Operand Isolation with Reduced Overhead for Low Power Datapath Design," 2014 27th International Conference on VLSI Design and 2014 13th International Conference on Embedded Systems, Mumbai, 2014, pp. 483-488.
+Publication: Lokesh Siddhu, Amit Mishra, and Virendra Singh.
+"Operand Isolation with Reduced Overhead for Low Power Datapath Design," VLSI Design and 2014 13th International Conference on Embedded Systems, 2014 27th International Conference on.
+IEEE, 2014.

 Machine Learning (Sit through) by Parag Singla